Ibsen Museum (Oslo)

-The museum is closed; however, regard the possibility of having the museum open during Summer 2023: the government has been petitioned (as of 11 March 2023), to provide financing.

 Background

 Henrik Ibsen and his wife Suzannah lived there from 1895 to 1906.
 When Suzannah Ibsen died in 1914, the home was dismantled and the furniture scattered.
 The municipality of Kristiania assumed possession of Henrik Ibsen's study and bedroom and deposited all of it at the Norwegian Folk Museum.
 The library went to the county museum in Skien (now Telemark museum) and the dining room to the Ibsen House Museum (now the City of Grimstad´s museum).
 The family retained possession of the remaining furniture.

 In 1990 actor Knut Wigert took the initiative of renting the apartment, based on a wish to make it available to the public.
 As a point of departure for further restorations, studies were done documenting the most important rooms in the apartment.
 The Norwegian Folk Museum took over responsibility for operations in 1993, and Ibsen's study was restored but limited resources and a lack of original artifacts resulted in only this particular room being given an adequate presentation.

 The Ibsen family made important contributions to the museum.
 Ambassador Tancred Ibsen lent or donated personal property inherited from his great-grandfather and his cousin, the actor Joen Bille, had for many years helped with the task of locating and reacquiring original furnishings.
 Financial assistance was provided by the Ministry of Culture and Church Affairs, Anders Jahres Humanitarian Institution and Ibsen Year 2006.